-The Harvard Physics Department has some money available for summer research on campus.
+The Harvard Physics Department has some funds available for summer research on campus.
 The deadline for proposals (submitted to Lyman 238) is [TBD - it will be the same as the HCRP due date, when that gets announced, usually mid/late March].
 David Morin will send out a link to the application in early March.

 The basic strategy for finding a professor and forming a proposal is to look around for a few professors whose work interests you, and to then start knocking on doors and sending out emails.
 Informal, but effective.
 Go here to learn about the Physics faculty.

 These funds are limited, which means that the larger the number of students who stay on campus, the smaller the funding amount will be.
 You are therefore encouraged to apply to REU programs.
 If you don't have a specific reason to stay at Harvard over the summer, it would be a shame to ignore the mindboggling number of REUs out there.
 If you decide to decline them in favor of a lab here at Harvard, that's fine.
 But for one summer, you may want to take advantage of the opportunity to explore things and visit another university.
-Travel around the world, see interesting places, meet exotic people, and do physics.
+Travel around the world, see interesting places and people, and do physics.
 One caveat: If you are planning on going to physics grad school, you should definitely spend at least one summer here at Harvard (perhaps two), bookended with one or two 90r's before and/or after.